 Helps Us Adapt to Stress

 I want to talk about this first because it is SO important in today’s society.
 Stress is definitely not contained to just women, but with anxiety disorders occurring TWICE as often in women, and many times leading to increased health problems, I would say this is something we need to address in a more holistic way.
 Luckily, we have an herb for that!
-Ashwagandha has been shown to lower your overall stress levels, and specifically lower the cortisol output from our adrenals.
+Using Ashwagandha for stress has been shown to lower your overall stress levels, and specifically lower the cortisol output from our adrenals.
 Cortisol is released in times of stress and causes that feeling of “running from the bear”.

 It also provides a spike in blood sugar and potentially other outcomes such as trouble sleeping, fatigue, weight gain and a higher risk of ovarian cancer.
 We need cortisol, but not as much as most of us are cranking out.
-It’s confusing our poor bodies, and Ashwagandha can help mitigate this response.
+It’s confusing our poor bodies, and using Ashwagandha for stress can help mitigate this response.

 “In my personal experience, Ashwagandha helps the stressors of our life just roll right off our shoulders, instead of land right on them” -Dr. Miller

-This herb is traditionally used in states of debilitation and the elderly; so, it should be of no surprise that it helps improve energy.
+This herb is traditionally used in states of debilitation and the elderly; so, it should be of no surprise that Ashwagandha helps improve energy.
 It can work to do this in a few different ways depending on the root cause of energy loss:

 - Improves sleep.
 Traditionally, clinically and in well-studied research, Ashwagandha has been shown to induce sleep and improve the sleep quality of insomnia sufferers.